jcausey-astate/NoduleX_code/README.md

 Supporting code for the paper _"Highly accurate model for prediction of lung nodule malignancy with CT scans"_.

 ## Instructions
-After cloning or downloading this repository, extract the files from (TODO:URL-HERE) into the `data` directory.
+After cloning or downloading this repository, extract the files from (http://bioinformatics.astate.edu/NoduleX/NoduleX_data.tar.gz) into the `data` directory.

 Many of the scripts contained here have several command-line options available.
 Run the scripts with the `--help` option to see a usage listing.